lawpatch/au-ip_transfer/au-ip_transfer.md

 - domain name registrations;
 -confidential information, trade secrets, and know how;
 - any other intellectual property as defined in Article 2 of the Convention establishing the World Intellectual Property Organisation of July 1967;
-- any application for the registration of any of the above, and any rights to make such an application;
+- any application for the registration of any of the above, and any rights to make such an application; and
-- any right to take action to enforce any of the above rights; and
+- any right to take action to enforce any of the above rights.
-- any licence from a third party to use any of the above.

 ### Moral Rights
 means the rights commonly referred to as “moral rights”, such as the right of attribution, which are recognised in the jurisdiction of the Agreement.